 - Sponsorship for event-enhancement where the thrust of the event is for-profit

 - Food or beverages for hospitality or entertainment functions

-Rules upon Receiving a grant from JCAC:
+Rules upon receiving a grant from the Jackson County Arts Council:

 - All performance/display venues should be ADA accessible and open to the public.